Itsdarkhere/Sepos-Website/README.md

 ## Hello friend!

-# This is my very first full website project for a wonderfull company called Sepos Oy.
+# This is my very first full website project.
 Created with React and Love.

 The almost finished version is available for viewing at: https://sepos-515ff.web.app/